-Brenneke could provide members of Congress proof of his accusations, but pressure from above made sure that nothing come of it.
+Brenneke could provide members of Congress proof of his accusations, but again pressure from above made sure that nothing come of it.
 By now George H.W Bush was president.
-He would continue to stall inquisitive minds, and when Brenneke brought supporting testimony in another case, one fingering Bush and Gregg at several meetings they did not want to be associated with, Brenneke was charged with five counts of making false declarations to a federal judge-a charge slightly stronger than perjury.
-He was indicted on May 12, 1989, accused of lying about his CIA connections and the meetings.
-Coincidentally, this was the same day Gregg was scheduled for confirmation hearings for his appointment as Ambassador to South Korea.
-Adding to the political overtones, Brenneke was offered a deal that would keep him out of prison if he plead guilty.
-Brenneke, however, refused.
-He took his chances in court and was found "not guilty" on all five counts.
+He would continue to stall inquisitive minds, and when Brenneke later brought supporting testimony in another case, one fingering Bush and Gregg at several meetings at which they did not admit having been, Brenneke was charged with five counts of making false declarations to a federal judge-a charge slightly stronger than perjury.
+He was indicted on May 12, 1989, accused of lying about his CIA connections and about the meetings.
+Coincidentally, this was the same day as Gregg was scheduled for confirmation hearings for his appointment as Ambassador to South Korea.
+Adding to the political overtones, Brenneke was offered a deal that would keep him out of prison if he merely plead guilty.
+Brenneke, however, refused, took his chances in court, and was found "not guilty" on all five counts.

-His testimony, then, remains a troublesome issue-and more people can confirm these tales.
-If we want more evidence, Michael Riconosciuto is another CIA contractor who claims to have visited Mena with drugs between 1980-89.500 His story confirms that of Terry Reed, Chip Tatum, and Kenneth Bucci,501
+His testimony, then, remains a troublesome issue, and there are more people who can confirm these tales.
+If we want more evidence, Michael Riconosciuto is another CIA contractor who claims to have visited Mena with drugs between 1980-89.479 His story confirms that of Terry Reed, Chip Tatum, and Kenneth Bucci, and another witness to these events is J. D. Brown, a policeman working for Clinton in Arkansas.
+In 1984 Clinton encouraged him to join the CIA, and in 1995 he testified to an investigative committee that the CIA arranged for him to meet Barry Seal.
+Also Brown would join Seal in picking up cocaine at contra camps-and when he later told Clinton about this the governor was not surprised.481